 Effects of light pollution on wildlife

-As energy costs rise and energy demand increases, the burden of light pollution is increasingly falling on people.
+As energy costs rise and energy demand increases, the burden of light pollutans is increasingly falling on people.
 In a 2020 study, researchers found that people in the United States were exposed to nearly twice as much light as before.
-They also found a significant relationship between disadvantaged groups and light pollution.
+They also found a significant relationship between disadvantaged groups and this problem.
 In addition to disrupting nocturnal behavior, artificial lights also interfere with reproduction, which in turn decreases animal populations.

 Moreover, light pollution impacts many living things, from humans to birds and insects.
 Exposure to artificial light causes sleep disorders, disorients birds and increases the risk of collisions with buildings, and has contributed to the massive insect population decline in many countries.
 In the recent past, the Pittsburgh city council voted to impose a Dark Sky Ordinance, requiring building owners to install less energy-inefficient and eco-friendly light fixtures.